EthanK511/CO2-Monitor/README.md

 This project is a solar-powered CO₂ monitoring system built using an Arduino Uno R4 WiFi and a K30 10,000 ppm CO₂ sensor.
 It continuously measures CO₂ concentration in the air and publishes live readings to a local HTML webpage over Wi-Fi — enabling real-time wireless monitoring.
 Additionally, readings with timestamps are sent to Firebase Realtime Database for cloud-based logging, remote access, and long-term data analysis.

+🧪 Research & Development

+The project began with extensive research to identify the best CO₂ sensor and microcontroller for reliable, long-term monitoring.
+After evaluating several options, I chose the K30 sensor for its high accuracy and 10,000 ppm range, as well as its UART communication capability.
+I initially experimented with the ESP8266 for its built-in Wi-Fi, but its limited memory and I/O flexibility made it less suitable for handling both the sensor and cloud integration.
+This led me to switch to the Arduino Uno R4 WiFi, which offered a more stable, flexible platform with sufficient resources and built-in wireless connectivity.

+I also explored the Arduino Cloud IoT system and the Web Editor to manage devices and push data online.
+While it worked for basic testing, I found it restrictive for full customization and long-term, cost-free deployment.
+This led me to adopt Firebase Realtime Database, which allows real-time, globally accessible data storage without additional cost.
+This choice also simplified integrating live web visualizations and remote access.

+Throughout the development process, I learned to configure UART communication, work with Arduino’s Wi-Fi libraries, and use HTTPS requests to send JSON-formatted readings to Firebase.
+I experimented with local HTML visualizations using Chart.js before embedding a dynamic, live-updating webpage into Google Sites for easy public access.
+Each decision—sensor selection, board choice, cloud platform, and web integration—was informed by research and hands-on testing.

+This iterative research and experimentation ensured a robust, scalable CO₂ monitoring system that provides real-time visualization, cloud logging, and remote access, while keeping costs low and leveraging free platforms whenever possible.
+The resulting setup combines hardware reliability with flexible software tools for both immediate monitoring and long-term data analysis.

 ⚙️ Features

 📡 Live CO₂ Readings via UART communication between the Arduino Uno R4 WiFi and K30 sensor